phetsims/function-builder/doc/implementation-notes.md

 [CardNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/cards/CardNode.js)
 and its subtypes are responsible for what appears on the cards, based on their location relative to the functions in the builder.
-CardNode encapsulates all drag handling for cards.
+CardNode encapsulates all drag handling and animation behavior for cards.

 [FunctionNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/functions/FunctionNode.js)
 and its subtypes implement the view of functions.
-FunctionNode encapsulates all drag handling for cards.
+FunctionNode encapsulates all drag handling and animation behavior for functions.

 [BuilderNode](https://github.com/phetsims/function-builder/blob/master/js/common/view/builder/BuilderNode.js)
 implements the view of the builder, with a 3D perspective.
 It uses scenery's `clipArea` feature